 About this Event

-BIMA Beat is our platform for digital creatives to showcase their work.
+BIMA Beat is our platform for digital creatives to engage with the industry.
 It’s got clout – because it’s driven by BIMA’s Creative Council, Sony Music UK’s 4th Floor Creative and Spotify.
-It builds reputations – every quarter there’s the chance to make the final selection or be crowned the quarter’s winner by some of the best in the business.
-And it’s a safe, rewarding space – we launched BIMA Beat to support and galvanise the UK digital creativity community, so taking part is all about the positivity.
+It builds reputations – every quarter there’s the chance to connect with the best digital creatives in the business.
+And it’s a safe, rewarding space – we launched BIMA Beat to support and galvanise the UK digital creativity community, so taking part is all about positivity.

-There’ll be some incredible, inspirational projects on display – you don’t want to miss it.
+There’ll be some incredible, inspirational projects on display and some important insights that you will want to hear.

 17:00 - 18:00